These Days (Bardot song)

 "These Days" is a song by Australian pop group Bardot, and was the third single from their debut album Bardot (2000).
 It was written by Colin Campsie and Phil Thornalley, and produced by Tommy Faragher.
 The single was released on two formats.
 CD 1 contains live recordings and an enhanced component including the music video, while CD 2 contains exclusively remixes.

-"These Days" peaked at number 19 on the Australian singles chart and was certified gold, becoming the 100th-highest-selling single in Australia of 2000.
+"These Days" peaked at number 19 on the Australian singles chart and was certified gold, becoming Australia's 100th-highest-selling single of 2000.
 Bardot performed "These Days" at the 2000 ARIA Music Awards where they were nominated for three awards.
 In 2001, American pop singer Jennifer Paige released a cover of "These Days".